Crazy facts about Kale & why we love it

 Don’t like Milk?
 Grab a cup of Kale

 Don’t love the taste of milk or are you allergic to it?
 Why not have some kale.
 A half cup of kale has more absorbable calcium than a 250ml glass of milk.

-Although not quite the king of nutrient dense foods (according to a CDC Study in the US), kale ranks very highly taking out spot 15 on its list.
-Interestingly, the top 15 nutrient dense foods on the planet are all leafy greens that grow super fast in the airgarden (stay tuned for that article).
+Although not quite the king of nutrient dense foods (according to a CDC Study in the US), kale takes out spot 15 on its list.

 At just 33 calories, one cup of raw kale has:

 - Nearly 3 grams of protein

 - 2.5 grams of fiber (which helps manage blood sugar and makes you feel full)

 - Folate, a B vitamin that’s key for brain development

 - Alpha-linolenic acid, an omega-3 fatty acid.
 (While kale has far less omega-3 than fish, it is another way to get some of this healthy fat into your diet)

 - Lutein and zeaxanthin, nutrients that give kale its deep, dark green coloring and protect against macular degeneration and cataracts